1-877-929-7245

 Itinerary

-Day 1 – Arrival in Boston
+Day 1 - Arrival in Massachusetts’ capital, Boston

-A guided sightseeing tour of Boston this morning reveals a city famed for its leading role in America's history as we pass landmarks along the 'Freedom Trail' and visit Harvard University.
-We also drive through the Back Bay area, past the magnificent USS Constitution, the oldest commissioned US Navy ship, to Copley Square and Beacon Hill.
-Passing the historic Boston Common, we arrive at the popular Quincy market.
-There is some time at leisure here to browse the enticing food stalls and shops.
+A guided sightseeing tour of Boston this morning reveals a city famed for its leading part in America's history as we explore the Freedom Trail and visit Harvard University.
+The Freedom Trail reveals the city's significant sights including beautiful Faneuil Hall and the Paul Revere House.
+Owned by the famed American patriot in the late 18th century, it is Boston's oldest remaining structure.
+We also drive past the USS Constitution, the oldest commissioned US Navy ship, to Copley Square and Beacon Hill.

 Includes